kuzudb/kuzudb.github.io/docs/blog/what-every-gdbms-should-do.md

 on these relationships.
-A classic example we like using is a Twitter friend recommendation engine that is looking for diamond patterns to implement the following rule: If a user A follows two users B and C, who both follow D, recommend D to A. This is the pattern.
+A classic example we like using is a Twitter friend recommendation engine that is looking for diamond patterns to implement the following rule: If a user A follows two users B and C, who both follow D, recommend D to A. This is the pattern:

 <p align="center">
   <img src="../../img/diamond-pattern.png" width="200">